HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 - Each leaf site area contains ten content items, for a total of 12,800 content items across the libraries.

-- Half of the content items are visible to "Anonymous" and "All Authenticated" users, are profiled with the keyword "MENU.
+- Half of the content items are visible to "Anonymous" and "All Authenticated" users.
+This portion of the content items are evenly distributed between these two types of users and are profiled with the keyword "MENU".

 - The other half is visible only to members of ten groups per content item.
 These ten groups are spread out among the 500 groups assumed to exist in the test LDAP, and assumed to be called "Group0000" through "Group0499".